gevuong/aA-Games/rails.md

 ### What are some of its main features?
 1. Asset Concatenation
     - Sprockets gem concatenates all JS files into one master .js file, and CSS files into one master .css file.
+        - Sprockets use manifest files (i.e. application.js or application.css), which contain directive, or instructions that tell Sprockets which files to require in order to build a single CSS or JS file.
+        - open `rails s` and visit `localhost:3000/assets/application.js`, you'll get a file containing all your application's JavaScript.
     - This means that the number of requests made by the browser to render a web page is significantly reduced.
         - web browsers can only make a limited number of requests in parallel.
 By reducing the number of requests, your application can load faster.
     - Additional notes if interested: